LiquidRekto/holoDelta-Docs/docs/en-US/setup/introduction.md

 ```

 ::: danger IMPORTANT
 **For those who want to contribute to the source repository:** Unless you have a direct access to the repository, you won't able to push your changes directly to the source repository.
-Instead, fork the source repository then clone it instead.
+Instead, fork the source repository then clone it.
 It should be this url if you left everything unchanged on fork creation:

 ```sh
 git clone https://github.com/<your_github_username>/holoDelta